wix-playground/stylable-components/specs/selectionlist.md

 If the original SelectionItemn was string, the resulting `item` object will put this value into the `id` and `displayText` fields.

-## DefaultItemRenderer
+## Default ItemRenderer

 If the item doesn't have the `id` field, it is rendered without the `data-value`.

 If the item is the Divider symbol, it will be renderer as a divider. (!)

-In the DefaultItemRenderer, the (remapped) item object has following structure:
+In the default ItemRenderer, the (remapped) item object has following structure:

 | Name | Type | Default value | Required | Description |
 | -- | -- | -- | -- |